Types of solar panels: Which is best? - Efficiency & Cost Compared

 Monocrystalline solar panels are the most developed and most efficient in the solar market.
 They have been in the market for a longer period, which explains their higher efficiency and development.
 They are also highly durable, making them an excellent choice for homeowners looking for a durable and reliable solar system.

 Monocrystalline solar panels are the most popular among homeowners because of their aesthetics.
-These panels have a uniform flat black colour due to their pure silicon composition.
+Due to their pure silicone composition, these panels have a uniform, flat black color.
 You can easily identify mono solar panels because the cells have a square shape with cut-off corners.

-Monocrystalline cells are usually considered as the 1st generation and are commonly used in conventional applications.
+Monocrystalline cells are usually considered the 1st generation and are commonly used in conventional applications.
 These solar panels have the highest power output and are the most expensive of the three.
-They cost approximately $1.00 to $1.50 per watt or between $ $330 and $495 for 330 watts.
+They cost approximately $1.00 to $1.50 per watt.

 Polycrystalline solar panels are also called multi-crystalline solar panels.
 These panels are newer in the market, and are fast becoming popular because of their high efficiency and low cost.